 Secure children's homes

-Note that data on children placed in young offender institutions and secure training centres are not included in this release, but are published by the Ministry of Justice (MoJ).
+There are currently two other types of secure accommodation - young offender institutions and secure training centres.
+Data on children placed in these are not included in this release, but are published by the Ministry of Justice (MoJ).

 Places contracted to the Ministry of Justice (MoJ)

 From September 2017, the overall responsibility for commissioning of youth custody transferred to the MoJ from the Youth Justice Board.
 At the same time the YCS took over responsibility for individual placements of children and young people into youth custody and day-to-day management of youth custody.
 Some places within secure children's homes are contracted out for use to the MoJ and children are placed in them by the YCS.